What is the Saint Margaret of Castello Maternity Home?

 No. We respect your confidentiality.

-What about after I give birth?
-Then what?
+What about after I move out?

 No. Less than 1% of our residents choose adoption.
 In order to help each resident make this individual and personal decision about her child’s future, the Home provides referrals to adoption counseling professionals.